chbailly/magicFlash/README.md

 # magicFlash

+Please look at the wiki to see the example images

 ## Problems with fill flash

 The flash adds light which helps to brighten shadows and reduce the difference with ambiant light.